ThienBuiTB/cse15l-lab-reports/lab2.md

        return newArray;
   }
 ```
-- this fix the issues because before the code were changing the current array and not the new one that you need to change, which cause the output to be 0. -- - Now with the correct way, the code are changing the new Array with the current array, which will give out the correct output.
+- this fix the issues because before the code were changing the current array and not the new one that you need to change, which cause the output to be 0.
+- Now with the correct way, the code are changing the new Array with the current array, which will give out the correct output.
 ## Part 3
-- 2
-- 2
-- 2
+- What I learned from week 2 that I didn't knew before was using the server and the url, such as manipulate the url to get the output like adding and increment.
+What I learned from week 3 was creating a StringServer by using my past experience with the NumberServer from week 2.
+The new thing was making the url get the pathway instead of the querey.
+The hardest part of making the string server was making the String appear onto the localhost page and storing the string.